jorgen-19/JKTicraTestGit/README.md

 # JKTicraTestGit
-Repo for learning to use SmartGit
+Repo for learning to use SmartGit.

+First new line made in VS-code.